Continuing Professional Development

 Follow our CPD updates

-ESV will provide updates on the progress of CPD predominantly via this webpage and direct emails.
-Updates will also be communicated through EnergySafe Magazine, LinkedIn, Twitter and Facebook.
-If you would like to stay informed, please follow us via the links below:
+ESV will update the progress of CPD via this webpage and direct contact with licence holders.
+Updates will also be communicated through EnergySafe Magazine, and ESV’s social media channels.
+To stay informed, please follow us via the links below:

-Read more about ESV’s CPD Policy For Licensed Electrical Workers.
+Read ESV’s CPD Policy For Licensed Electrical Workers.